holderbp/lecture_notes/README.md

 ```
 ![Inserting a dielectric into a capacitor reduces the electric field (if that capacitor has been charged and disconnected from the battery beforehand)](images/06_capacitor-w-dielectric.png)
 ```
+7. `git add` all files (markdown and images), commit, and push to github.

 ## Fix-me's (2024)